-Inclination angles of derrick booms shall be stated in the Certificate, Form 5.1.2 (refer also to 11.2.12).
+Inclination angles of derrick booms shall be stated in the Certificate of Test and Thorough Examination of Lifting Appliances (Form 5.1.2).

 For derrick cranes and cranes with a variable jib radius and constant safe working load the proof load shall be hoisted at the maximum and minimum radii of the jib; where the safe working load of the crane varies with the jib radii, the proof load shall be hoisted at the maximum and minimum jib radii for each particular safe working load.